 Add 2 tablespoons vinegar to simmering water and swirl water together with a spoon.

-Add the eggs, one at a time, to the swirling water and gently swirl the water once all the eggs are back in the water.
+Add the eggs, one at a time, to the swirling water, and gently swirl the water once all the eggs are back in the water.
 Let cook for 3-5 minutes, depending on how runny you want your yolks.
-Remove eggs from water with slotted spoon onto a paper towel lined plate.
+Remove eggs from water with a slotted spoon onto a paper towel-lined plate.

 To Serve Southwestern Hash